RandomHacks-Git/Best-Improvement-STM32/README.md

 ## Best Improvement Source Code

-Source code for my Best Improvement board, a better board with better firmware to control the Best BST-863 hot air station.
+In this repo you find the source code for my *Best Improvement* board, a better board with better firmware to control the Best BST-863 hot air station.

 You can buy the board on my [tindie store](https://www.tindie.com/products/randomhacks).